shakeel-data/educational-and-career-outcomes-python/README.md

 ## 📊 Exploratory Data Analysis (EDA)
 - Descriptive statistics and data visualizations offered deeper insights into the dataset.
-- Key summary metrics—such as mean, median, and standard deviation—were used to understand central tendencies and variability.
+- Key summary metrics-such as mean, median, and standard deviation-were used to understand central tendencies and variability.
 - Additionally, visual tools like histograms, countplots, boxplots, and pairplots were employed to explore data distributions, identify outliers, and analyze relationships between variables.

 ```python